February 07, 2018

 Symptoms exhibited in infants and young children are usually more pronounced than those of the affected adults because the diet of younger individuals often includes a higher carbohydrate intake.
 In addition, the time it takes for intestinal digestion is less in infants or young children.

-In some cases, the development of kidney stones (renal calculi) may be associated with disaccharide intolerance I.
+In some cases, the development of kidney stones (renal calculi) may be associated with CSID.

-In addition, researchers have reported in the medical literature that parents of some individuals affected with disaccharide intolerance I have been closely related by blood (consanguineous).
+In addition, researchers have reported in the medical literature that parents of some individuals affected with CSID have been closely related by blood (consanguineous).
 If both parents carry the same disease gene, there is a higher than normal risk that their children may inherit the two genes necessary for the development of the disease.

 Diagnostic procedures may also include enzyme tests (assays) that measure the activity of sucrase-isomaltase in the intestine.
 This procedure usually involves the removal of a small sample of tissue (biopsy) from a certain area or areas of the small intestine.
 Other tests may include a sucrose hydrogen breath test in which an abnormally high level of hydrogen will be detected in the breath of an affected individual after sucrose ingestion.

 The orphan drug sacrosidase oral solution (Sucraid) has been approved by the FDA for the treatment of congenital sucrose isomaltose malabsorption.
-This oral solution is an enzyme replacement therapy that contains the enzyme sucrase (sacrosidase), obtained from baker's yeast and glycerin.
+This oral solution is an enzyme replacement therapy that contains the enzyme sucrase (sacrosidase), obtained from baker’s yeast and glycerin.
 Sucraid has been found to relieve many of the symptoms associated with sucrose ingestion by individuals with this disorder.
-Sacrosidase oral solution is manufactured by Orphan Medical Inc.
+Sacrosidase oral solution is manufactured by QOL Medical, LLC.

-Genetic counseling will be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.
 For example, fluid and electrolyte replacement after episodes of diarrhea may be indicated to stave off dehydration and/or other associated symptoms.

 A team approach for infants with this disorder may be of benefit and may include pediatricians, physicians who diagnose and treat disorders of the digestive tract (gastroenterologists), specialists who will assess and plan a diet that best achieves proper growth and development (nutritionists), special social support, and other medical services.